J0hnL0cke/AIY_Assistant/README.md

 - Ability to change device volume
 - Ability to store queries that are not understood
 - Ability to give device IP address
+- Ability to stream or download and play audio from YouTube

 More features, such as ability to play music and record audio on demand, are planned for the future